 If you are building a freelance career in Cameroon, Flexhire gives you a practical way to work with global companies without turning every client relationship into a custom legal, payment, and admin project.

 It depends on the scale and form of your work.
-Occasional independent work in your own name may be simpler than a formal business, but an ongoing commercial activity, business name, local clients, employees, commercial premises, or business banking can require registration through a CFCE and commercial/tax processes.
+Occasional independent work in your own name may be simpler than a formal business, but an ongoing commercial activity, business name, local clients, employees, commercial premises, or business banking can require registration through a Business Creation Formality Centre (CFCE) and commercial/tax processes.

 Yes.
 Freelance income should be reported under the correct tax category for your setup.
 PwC's 2026 Cameroon individual tax summary says net income from other activities is subject to income tax at 33%, while salary PIT uses progressive rates from 11% to 38.5%.
 Confirm your exact regime with the DGI or a Cameroonian accountant.

 Not always.
-VAT depends on your taxable activity, turnover, client location, registration status, and regime.
-PwC's 2026 Cameroon summary says VAT is generally 19.25%, exports are zero rated, and the 2026 Finance Law increased the VAT registration threshold to XAF 75 million in annual turnover.
-Check your position before charging VAT.
+TVA depends on your taxable activity, turnover, client location, customer type, service type, registration status, and regime.
+For 2026, PwC's Cameroon summary says the Finance Law increased the VAT registration threshold to XAF 75 million annual turnover, while DGI materials show a 19.25% standard rate and 0% export rate.
+Cameroon clients and services used or materially performed in Cameroon usually need domestic TVA analysis; foreign-client intangible or export services can be outside Cameroon or zero-rated only when the place-of-supply/export evidence supports that treatment.
+Check your position before charging TVA.

 Yes, but use lawful banking, platform, or payment-provider routes and keep documents showing the client, service, invoice, platform statement, payout, FX conversion, and bank receipt.
 Clean source-of-funds records are important for tax, banking, and future business registration.